In the early summer, I ran a course at the Spa Road Buddhist Centre in Bermondsey, London. On the subject of tapping and meditation.

 Don’t accept greed, hatred and delusion.

 1. Buddhist meditation is not about accepting everything.
-If we just accepted everything in our mind without any insight we would never travel down the path and there would be no possibility of enlightenment.
+If we just accepted everything in our mind without any insight we would never travel down the path.
+There would be no possibility of enlightenment.
 We would be like the animals, blindly following our biology and our conditioning with no awareness of our own agency.
-Buddhist teaching is very clear that we do need to develop discernment about our mind and let go of certain tendencies and cultivate others.
+Buddhist teaching is very clear that we do need to develop discernment about our mind.
+Let go of certain tendencies and cultivate others.
 The fundamental thing we are encouraged to let go of is greed, hatred and delusion.
 What this means is our habitual tendency to want the Present to be something more agreeable to us (greed); for it not to be the way it is (hatred) or to not be there at all (delusion).
 All three are a denial of reality.

 These old fashioned terms, heavy with Christian freight, are sometimes better translated as rejection, clinging or dissociation.
 They are the three great ways of avoiding the reality of the here-and-now.
 And the Buddhist teaching definitely urges us to stop using these ‘false guardians’.
 Habitually, we think we are sparing ourselves by rejecting the unwanted, clinging to an alternative or dissociating the situation altogether.
 But what we are actually doing is missing life altogether.